pcjoshiG/GitHub-login/README.md

-# Gmail-login
-How to sign up in Gmail
 Signing up for a new GitHub account:
 GitHub offers free and paid accounts for individuals and organizations for teams of people working together.
 This procedure is for free GitHub account.